moi-si/slynk/README.md

 *Forked from [TlsFragment](https://github.com/maoist2009/TlsFragment)*
 # Slynk
-A local relay based on `asyncio`.
+Slynk is a lightweight, local relay written in Python 3.8+ using asyncio.
 ## How to start
-1. Install Python 3.8+.
+1. Make sure Python 3.8+ or newer installed.
 2. Clone this repository:

    ```